How to use Web Registration

 For LL.M. students:

 Students may enroll in a maximum of fifteen units each semester.
-Any exception to this limit must be approved in writing by the Academic Dean's Office and the LL.M.
-Office.
-If you are permitted to overload units, you will have to register for the "extra" class in person in the Records Office.
-WebAdvisor will NOT permit you to register for more than the typical number of units.
 In accordance with the Academic Regulations, LL.M. students must enroll in no fewer than 11 units each semester.
 However, in extraordinary circumstances, the Academic Dean may permit a student to enroll in ten units in one semester.

 To enroll in any clinic or a judicial externship, you first need to obtain prior approval from either the Civil Justice Clinic staff (for all CJC clinics), or from Nancy Stuart in the Externships and Pro Bono Programs office, both located on the third floor of 100 McAllister.
 Please refer to the Academic Regulations, the Course Catalog and the Course Schedule for more information about clinics and judicial externships.